 Why do an internship at university?
 Gaining Experience

 Since I want to go into the digital marketing industry when I graduate, an internship also presents a great opportunity to acquire the skills and experience needed to apply for jobs after graduating.
-It’s a chance to show future employers that I’ve learnt and practiced digital marketing not just in university, but also within a business.
-This will help me stand out in job interviews.
+It’s a chance to show future employers that I’ve learnt and practiced digital marketing not just in.

 What you can give back to the company